-On May 6th, after over a month of discussions with Apollo, the EGL special committee determined that Apollo's increased offer of \$43 per share was a superior proposal under the merger
+On May 6th, after over a month of discussions with Apollo, the EGL special committee determined that Apollo's increased offer of \$43 per share was a superior proposal

-See Guhan Subramanian, "Go-Shops vs. No-Shops in Private Equity Deals: Evidence and Implications," The Business Lawyer (forthcoming 2008) (concluding that go-shops should generally survive Revlon scrutiny, but courts should pay attention to their specific structure, particularly in go-shop MBOs).
+See Guhan Subramanian, "Go-Shops vs. No-Shops in Private Equity Deals: Evidence and Implications," The Business Lawyer (Vol. 63, May 2008) (concluding that go-shops should generally survive Revlon scrutiny, but courts should pay attention to their specific structure, particularly in go-shop MBOs).
 "Go-shop" provisions have gotten mixed reactions in the Delaware courts, even from the same Vice-Chancellor!
 Vice Chancellor Strine criticized the Netsmart deal for not using a "go-shop" given its micro-cap nature and seemed to bless a 40-day "go-shop" with a match right in Topps (leading to the classic Strine quip "for 40 days, the Topps Board could shop like Paris Hilton"), but criticized the "go-shop" structure in Lear.

-agreement and gave the Crane group the required notice under the merger agreement to trigger their match right.
+under the merger agreement and gave the Crane group the required notice under the merger agreement to trigger their match right.
 On May 12th, the last day of the match period, the Crane group offered \$45 per share, and an increased break-up fee of \$55 million (a strategy that was similarly used in Blackstone's battle for EOP described below).
 Apollo countered with an increased bid of \$46 the next day.
 Following the public announcement on May 17th (after the expiration of the Crane group's match right) by EGL that the special committee was recommending Apollo's \$46 offer, the Crane group made its last offer of \$46.25 and a \$30 million break-up fee.
 Apollo increased its offer to \$47.50 and, presumably confident that their bid would not be topped, proposed a \$20 million break-up fee.
 The Crane group declined to match and EGL accepted the Apollo offer.
 Unfortunately for the Crane group, EGL never agreed to the increased break-up fee and the Crane group had to settle for the original \$30 million break-up fee.

 As noted above, with the rise of the "go-shop" has come an increasing focus on creative approaches to dealing with break-up fees to potentially enhance the post-signing auction process.
-While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing (Delcor's acquisition of National Gypsum and L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) are examples), now many of the LBO transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
+While historically an occasional deal would have had a two-tier break-up fee where the fee is less during the earlier period after signing (Delcor's acquisition of National Gypsum and L-3's 2004 acquisition of Titan (2% in the first 30 days and 3% thereafter) are historical examples and a very recent, very visible, example is Pfizer's acquisition of Wyeth (2.2% for first 30 days and up to 4% thereafter), now many of the LBO transactions that incorporate a "go-shop" also split the break-up fee to have a smaller fee (often by as much as 40-50%) during the "go-shop" period.
 In HCA, for example, the fee was \$300 million inside the "go-shop" period and \$500 million thereafter.
 In TXU the fee is \$375 million inside the period and \$1 billion thereafter.
 In Laureate, there was a 2/1 ratio, and in Kerzner there is actually a 3/1 ratio.
 In Freescale, the ratio is 2/1, but the applicable lower fee period is only for the first 10 days of the "go-shop" window.
 In Catalina, the fee is a modest \$8.4 million inside the 45-day "go-shop" period (0.5%), and 50.6 million (3%) thereafter.